Warsh: Warsh recitation

 Warsh 'an Naafi' is one of the main canonical methods of reciting the Qur'an.
 The recitations of the Quran, known in Arabic as Qira'at, are conducted under the rules of the Tajwid Science.
 It is attributed to Imam Warsh who in turn got it from his teacher Nafi‘ al-Madani who was one of the transmitters of the seven recitations.
 The recitation of Warsh 'an Naafi' is one of two major recitation traditions.
 The second is Hafs 'an 'Asim.

 History

-Imam Warsh (110-197AH) was born Uthman Ibn Sa‘id al-Qutbi in Egypt.
+Imam Warsh (110-197AH) was born Uthman Ibn Sa‘id al-Qibṭi in Egypt.
 He was called Warsh, a substance of milk, by his teacher Naafi' because he was light skinned.
 He learned his recitation from Naafi' at Medina.
 After finishing his education, he returned to Egypt where he became the senior reciter of the Quran.

 In the 10th century, the Muslim scholar Ibn Mujāhid canonized the seven readings of the Quran including Warsh 'an Naafi'.
 However, only the transmission of Asim and Warsh remains influential.
 The Warsh 'an Naafi' recitation became widespread in North Africa, in large part because it was the preferred recitation of Imam Malik ibn Anas, whose Maliki school of jurisprudence predominated in that region of the world.
-In Medieval times, it was the main Quranic recitation in Islamic Iberia.
+In medieval times, it was the main Quranic recitation in Islamic Iberia.
 The Warsh 'an Naafi' transmission represents the recitational tradition of Medina.